Adnan-Hanif/ManualTesting/README.md

  git remote add origin http link of the repositry after remoting we will push our files git push origin master and then enter
+ ######## set 9
+ if you get error realted to un related histories then write the follwoing command git pull origin master  --allow-unrelated-histories then enter